Abhipray/Abhipray.github.io/content/posts/sigproc/lti_lds.md

 $H(z) = \frac{Y(z)}{U(z)} = \frac{b_0+b_1z^{-1}+...+b_kz^{-k}}{1 + a_1z^{-1} +a_2z^{-2} +...+a_pz^{-p}}$

 The z-transform is a generalization of the Fourier transform.
 If you plugin $z = e^{j\omega}$ into the polynomial, you end up with the Fourier transform.
 It gives you a frequency ($\omega$) domain picture of what your system is doing.
-Let's say you want to remove a certain set of sinusoids with really low frequencies (eg. airplane takeoff noise), you can construct an LTI system to process your audio files to suppress low frequency sounds.
+Let's say you want to remove a certain set of sinusoids with really low frequencies like airplane takeoff audio noise in your vacation video recordings, you can construct an LTI system with a high-pass characteristic that lets only high frequencies pass and suppresses any low frequency sounds.

 It is also helpful to decompose those polynomials in the numerator and denominator further into their roots.